hueyyeng/VesperiaGuide/docs/checklist.md

 - [ ] In Halure, get near the tree for Estelle to learn Force Field (Under The Tree Part 4)
 - [ ] In Myorzo, head to the second area.
 Speak with the Kid at the lower right to play the Dragon Race.
 Clear Level 3 to get Clones Dew which will power up Baul automatically.
 If you clear Level 5, you can get The Red Mantle and Judith's Super Dragon Rider title.
 If you have done at least 1000 Fatal Strike Chains, rest at the Inn then speak with the Kid for Judith's Into The Sky title (Dragon Race Final Part)

-## After Nordopolika
+## After Nordopolica
 - [ ] In Aspio, head toward the center.
 Rest at the Inn at least twice and head toward the center again for Rita to learn Meteor Swarm.
 If you are to activate this later in the game, go to Halure instead (Spirit Magic Part 1)
 - [ ] In Dahngrest, rest at the Inn (Raven And The Heart Blastia)
 - [ ] In Myorzo, speak with the Elder (Judith's Sundering Moon Part 1)
-- [ ] If you have finished (Sexy Clothes), sail to the near west of Nordopolika and check the Harvest Point for Patty's Glamorous Walker title (PS3 Version)
+- [ ] If you have finished (Sexy Clothes), sail to the near west of Nordopolica and check the Harvest Point for Patty's Glamorous Walker title (PS3 Version)

 ## After Getting All Four Spirits
 - [ ] A scene will trigger while flying around with Baul (Anxiety Of Spiritization)
 - [ ] At the SE of Weasand Of Cados, you can find the Four Sisters Islands.
 Head in the rock formation on one of the islands.
-You will get the Zariche then head inside for Sorcerer Ring Level 4 (Fell Weapons Part 2)
+You will get the Zarich then head inside for Sorcerer Ring Level 4 (Fell Arms Part 2)
 - [ ] With Sorcerer Ring Level 4, explore Keiv Moc thoroughly for more items.
-You can also find the Nebilim (Fell Weapons Part 3)
+You can also find the Nebilim (Fell Arms Part 3)
 - [ ] With Sorcerer Ring Level 4, explore Relewiese Hollow thoroughly for more items.
-You can also find the Mercurius (Fell Weapons Part 4)
+You can also find the Mercurius (Fell Arms Part 4)
 - [ ] With Sorcerer Ring Level 4, go back to Quoi Forest.
 From the eastern entrance/exit, go west a bit and look out for rotten grass.
-Burn them to an area where you can find the Glashalabolas (Fell Weapons Part 5)
+Burn them to an area where you can find the Glasya Labolas (Fell Arms Part 5)
 - [ ] Before you go on any further, make sure you have at least completed 50% of the Collector Book.
 Walk up the stairs in the west house in Aspio.
 Later, when you have completed 100% of the Collector Book, head toward the fountain at the west in Halure.
 You will get Limits Bottle and Estelle's Item Mania title.
 Make sure you at least activate the part in Aspio NOW because you are JUST before the deadline (Collector Book Final Part)

 ## After Capua Nor
 - [ ] When Patty goes off at nighttime, follow her to the west and toward the port behind the mansion.
 Get on the boat to the Atherum.
 Go up to the deck and when fighting Cifer The Wandering Skeleton, use the *Beautiful Star* (Maris Stella) (Secret Mission 20, PS3 Version)
 - [ ] Fly toward Zaphias and head inside.
 Head down toward the Fountain from the north.
 After, head toward the Castle.
 In the PS3 Version, enter the Citizen Quarter then toward the Castle (Future Of Blastia)
 - [ ] In Zaphias, sleep in Yuri's Room.
 Rita gets Imperial Princess' Close Friend title and Estelle gets Genius Mage's Close Friend title (PS3 Version)
 - [ ] In Zaphias, enter Estelle's Room in the Castle to hear about the Telescopic Graveyard.
 Go to the last area in Zaude and you will be able to enter the Telescopic Graveyard.
-At the first layer, *Soten Layer* Azure Sky Layer, you can find Flynn's Fell Weapon Nanatsusaya (Seven Branched Sword) at the NW of the 8F.
-At the second layer, *Current Generation* Current Life Layer, you can find Patty's Fell Weapon Courbis at the SE of 9F.
+At the first layer, *Soten Layer* Azure Sky Layer, you can find Flynn's Fell Weapon Seven-Branched Blade at the NW of the 8F.
+At the second layer, *Current Generation* Current Life Layer, you can find Patty's Fell Weapon Corbis at the SE of 9F.
 After beating Ohma, you won't be able to advance further until you have beaten the game (PS3 Version)
-- [ ] Fly to the Wekea Continent and land at the SE Part.
+- [ ] Fly to the Wecca Continent and land at the SE Part.
 You can encounter the Giganto Bloody Beak (PS3 Version)
 - [ ] After beating all eleven Giganto Monsters, go back to speak with Rich for Karol's Valiant Swordsman title.
 Go back to Capua Torim to speak with Rich's Father and report back to Rich (King Of Adventure Part 3)
 - [ ] In Capua Torim, sleep at the Inn to see Karol's Dream (PS3 Version)
 - [ ] In Capua Torim, you can enter the Lighthouse which is Patty's Home (PS3 Version)